duy-tran/CLOUD-COMPUTING-CLASS-2018/Research-topic/docs/REPORT.md

 Azure IoT Suite provides full functionalities for Notifications hubs, subscriptions to messages ingestion and stream analytics on top of machine learning algorithms and Business intelligence.

+Azure IoT Hub fouces in making the communication channel as reliable and secure as possible, opening up a new model of authentication per-device via credentials and access control.
+This enables a bidirectional full connection between Cloud and Device.

 <p align="center">
 <img src="../img/iot-azure-architecture.png"/>
 <img src="../img/azure_iot.png"/>
 </p>
 <a name="Conclusions">

 ## 7. Conclusions